cheryllium/easy-html-css/_lessons/19-fancy-link-effects.md

 - `text-decoration: line-through;` specifies that the text should have a line through it: ~~like this~~
 - `text-decoration: none;` specifies that the text should not be underlined.

-In your CSS, find the rule for the `a` tag.
-You should already have some code here setting it to `display: block;` from a previous lesson.
+In your CSS, find the code that selects `#sidebar a`, in other words, every `a` tag that's in the `#sidebar`.
+You should already have some code here setting these links to `display: block;` from a previous lesson.
 Go ahead and add the rule: `text-decoration: none;`

 #### Add Font and Background Colors